Back to: ASP.NET Core Web API Tutorials

 Client Application Two using ASP.NET Core MVC:

-- Generate the SSO Token: Client Application Two will generate the SSO token by calling an API on the Authentication Server.
+- Generating the SSO Token: Upon clicking, Client Application Two will request an SSO token from the Authentication Server by calling a specific API endpoint.
+This token uniquely represents the user’s authenticated session.

 Creating a New ASP.NET Core MVC Project:

-Let us proceed and implement this step by step.
 Open Visual Studio and create a new ASP.NET Core MVC project named ClientApplicationTwo.
+This will serve as the foundation for implementing the features mentioned above.

 Modifying appSettings.json file: